Abdulxmannan/DS-Practice-Repo/README.md

-just a practice session to polish my skills
+Just a practice session to polish my skills